TACC/agavepy/docs/contributing/set-up-dev-end.md

    ```
    $ git checkout dry-run-test
    ```
-   If you get a essage that the branch doesn't exist, add the `-b` flab (`git checkout -b dry-run-test`) so the comand creates the branch and checks it out.
+   If you get a essage that the branch doesn't exist, add the `-b` flag (`git checkout -b dry-run-test`) so the comand creates the branch and checks it out.

-4. Use `make` to bouild a development environment image and run it in a continer.
+4. Use `make` to build a development environment image and run it in a continer.
    ```
    $ make shell